The Bankrate promise

 What to do if you are denied life insurance because of drug use

-If you are currently using drugs, you will likely need to get clean and stay free of drugs for a few years or more before any insurer will cover you.
-But if you are coping with your addiction and have been clean for years, keep in mind that every insurer weighs your information a little differently when assessing your risk.
+If you are currently using drugs, you will need to get clean and stay free of drugs for, typically, a few years or more before any insurer will cover you.
+But if you are managing your addiction and have been clean for years, keep in mind that every insurer weighs your information a little differently when assessing your risk.
 One insurer might require you to be drug-free for five years, while others could say two years.

-Even if you didn’t get denied, it is wise to compare quotes from a few other life insurance providers to keep your insurance costs low since every insurance company will provide a different premium.
+Even if you didn’t get denied, it is wise to compare quotes from a few other life insurance providers to keep your insurance costs low since not all insurance companies will offer similar premiums.
 It may be difficult to determine which company will have the most favorable rates for your situation until you compare.

-The best life insurance company for you will depend on a number of factors, including your coverage needs and your customized premium amount, as well as whether or not eligibility will be a factor.
-To find the best provider for you, it can be helpful to calculate your life insurance needs, then choose a handful of providers able to provide the type of coverage you want.
-Or, you can start with researching insurers that will be more lenient towards your individual health conditions, including past addiction.
+The best life insurance company for you will depend on a number of factors, including your coverage needs and your budget, as well as whether or not eligibility will be a factor.
+To find the best provider for you, it can be helpful to calculate your life insurance needs, then compare quotes from a handful of insurers able to provide the type of coverage you want.
+Or, you can start by researching insurers that will be more lenient towards your individual health conditions, including past addiction.

 It depends on the situation.
 If you pass away within the policy’s contestability period, typically the first two years of policy activation, and you were not honest about your drug use, the insurance company may reduce or deny your beneficiary’s claim, depending on their investigation.
 If you pass away outside of the contestability period, your beneficiaries would likely receive the full death benefit.
 Typically, life insurance companies will pay your beneficiaries if you die from any accident, including an accidental drug overdose.
 If the drug overdose is determined to be death by suicide, then the payout would not occur if death occurs during the suicide contestability period.
 Speak with a licensed agent when shopping for providers to learn how the different insurers handle these situations.